ERi4iI/PPT/README.md

 ## Contents

+The following papers represents the groundwork for formalizing Bohr's Principle of Complementarity:

-Meta Set Theory -
+* Meta Set Theory - Extending Gödelian Incompleteness to Our Understanding of the Limits of Our Understanding of Our Cosmos

-Provenantial Perspective Theory -
+* Provenantial Perspective Theory - A Metatheory For Set Theory and Category Theory

-Intrinsic Fourier Decomposition -
+* Intrinsic Fourier Decomposition - Integration vs. Unification of Quantum Mechanics and General Relativity

 ## Format